wp-plugins/robots-meta/readme.txt

 1. Screenshot of the configuration panel for this plugin.
 2. Screenshot of the right column block this plugin adds to the edit post and edit page admin areas.

+== Changelog ==

+= 3.2 =
+* Switched to new backend class.
+* Updated backend with new look and feel and added some scripting to make explanation showing and hiding easier.
+* Added option to redirect attachment pages to their pagent posts / pages.
+* Switched to new changelog.

 == More info ==